- Elections & Voter Registration

 - Candidate's Affidavit

-- Affidavit must be notarized or the Unsworn Declaration in Lieu of the Candidate's Affidavit may be signed.
+- Affidavit must be notarized or the Unsworn Declaration in Lieu of the Notarization may be signed.

-- Waiver of Expense Account Reporting Affidavit (optional)
+- Waiver of Expense Account Reporting Affidavit (optional, but highly recommended)

 - Candidates may submit this waiver if they do not plan on making expenditures or receiving contributions in excess of $250 in a reporting period and if they are not establishing a committee.